 Drawings marked with one or more question marks may eventually be included in an 'attributed to Rembrandt' category.

 Occasionally more than one name is suggested:

 Finally, the extraordinary amount of scholarly and other literature that is currently being produced on Rembrandt means that there are certain to be omissions here, quite apart from any errors of fact.
 I would welcome being alerted to literature that has been omitted.
-My hope is that the site will nonetheless be viewed as a 'good place to start' for the study of Rembrandt's individual drawings.
-If the truth be told, at least for the specialist, that is all that any catalogue of Rembrandt's drawings can ever really be.
+My hope is that the site will come to be regarded as a 'good place to start' for the study of Rembrandt's individual drawings.
+If the truth be told, that is as much as any catalogue of Rembrandt's drawings can ever really be.

 Former Senior Curator (retired in 2009)